-Welcome to SACME’s Virtual Journal Club, the new benefit to you, our member!
+Welcome to SACME’s Virtual Journal Club, a free benefit to you, our member!

 Our Journal Club is meeting virtually (live) and each session is archived.
 Check the SACME Virtual Journal Club (VJC) Calendar for dates and to access topics.